 Drinking a big glass of water right before a meal is also a great way to improve the digestion of your food.
 It prepares your gastrointestinal tract for the meal to come and enhances gastric secretions for proper nutrient breakdown.

 Importantly, you’ll be much less likely to drink large amounts of liquid during or just after your meal as well.
-Drinking beverages during a meal generally isn’t recommended as it can dilute stomach acid and impair digestive function.
+Drinking beverages during a meal generally isn’t recommended as it can dilute stomach acid and impair digestive processes.